Mylliah/holbertonschool-shell/io_redirections_and_filters/README.md

 	->The files should be sorted by byte values, but case-insensitive (file aaa should be listed before file bbb, file .b should be listed before file a, and file Rona should be listed after file jay)
 	->One file name per line
-	->The listing should end with a new line find . -empty -printf '%f\n'
-	find . -type f -name "*.gif" | rev | cut -d/ -f1 | cut -d . -f 2- | rev | LC_ALL=C sort -f
+	->The listing should end with a new line find . -type f -name "*.gif" | rev | cut -d/ -f1 | cut -d . -f 2- | rev | LC_ALL=C sort -f

 ### ---- Task 25 :

 	Command used to decode acrostics that use the first letter of each line.
-        The 'decoded' message has to end with a new line : cut -c1 | tr -d '\n' | cut -f1
+        ->The 'decoded' message has to end with a new line : cut -c1 | tr -d '\n' | cut -f1

 ### ---- Task 26 :